 Margot Carmichael Lester, founder, content producer, writing coach

 I’m living proof you can be old school and au courant at the same time.
-I still write regularly for a print newspaper (the Los Angeles Business Journal) and a magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
+I still write regularly for a print magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
 I was doing brand journalism for Match.com in the early 00’s (before the term even existed) and manage our team of pros serving as virtual brand newsrooms for our clients.
 When I’m not slinging words, I coach professionals who want to boost their communications chops -- mostly execs working on special projects (giant presentations, reorgs, digital transformations) or upper management who desire better skills to move up the ladder.
 My projects also include consulting with start-ups and Fortune 100 companies on communications and content strategy, workflow optimization and talent management/development.
-I've got three books to my name, including Be a Better Writer, a guide for young writers.
+I've got three books to my name, including the award-winning Be a Better Writer, a guide for young writers.
 In my off-hours, I love to cook (and eat); listen to music; and follow local, state and national politics--except when I’m watching the UNC Tar Heels.
 Learn more about me on Linkedin.

 Steve Peha, senior sentence construction specialist